+The attorneys of Solow, Hartnett and Galvan can also assist you with immigration waivers.
 The Immigration and Nationality Act section 212 has numerous reasons to cause a person to be found inadmissible to the United States.
 Grounds of inadmissibility prevent a person from obtaining a green card (lawful permanent residence) and also from obtaining non-immigrant visas.
 These waivers, often referred to as “Extreme Hardship Waivers” or “Fraud Waivers” can serve as a waiver for some of these grounds of inadmissibility in certain circumstances.

 If USCIS has alleged that you “lied” to the US Immigration or made a misrepresentation, or that you have been convicted of a crime, a waiver may be necessary.
 Many individuals require waivers due to the manner in which they entered the US or may have unlawfully stayed in the United States.

 Outlined below are some of the most common and also important types of immigration waivers.

 - I-601 A Provisional Waiver

 - I-212 Waivers

 - 212(h) Waivers

 These waivers are all very complex and can be difficult to navigate.
 Our attorneys at Solow, Hartnett, and Galvan Immigration Law are highly skilled at preparing and filing them.
 The majority of these immigration waivers require that you admit wrongdoing, show remorse for your action, and establish that a U.S. citizen or Lawful Permanent Resident (Green card) family member would suffer extreme hardship if your case was not approved.
 If you require a waiver or believe that you may require one, please contact us to schedule a consultation with one of our experienced lawyers.

 SCHEDULE A CONSULTATION